 All funding needs to be used by June 30, 2022.
 If you were awarded funds, you will be required to submit a final report no more than 30 days after the completion of the project.

-- about the community impact and engagement that occurred as a result of this project
+- Discuss the community impact and engagement that occurred as a result of this project (required)

-- how many artists and/or creative workers employed during the project
+- Number of artists and/or creative workers employed during the project. (required)

-- total estimated paid hours of artist and/or creative worker employment during the project
+- Total estimated paid hours of artist and/or creative worker employment during the project. (required)

-- if this employment opportunity would have been available without support from this grant
+- Would this employment opportunity have been available without support from the Colorado Creative Corps ARP grant? (required)

-- if additional in-kind commitments or resources of another nature were leveraged, the amount provided
+- If additional in-kind commitments or resources of another nature were leveraged, please describe. (optional).

 Failure to submit a final report will make you ineligible for funding for all Colorado Creative Industries grants for one full year after the fiscal year in which the grant was awarded.